-Author: Joe Check
+Author: Joseph Check

 Summary: “If feeling emotion is part of working in schools, how does emotion fit into writing about that work?”
-This essay considers the reality of teachers’ emotional involvement with their work and how to deal with that in their professional writing.
+This essay considers the reality of teachers’ emotional involvement with their work and how to deal with emotion in professional writing.
 A useful reading for writing groups and their facilitators, it considers three common struggles that many educators face when writing professionally – writing about a situation that they are frustrated by or angry about, trying to remain removed from the writing as a way to maintain objectivity, and being so passionate about topics that they struggle to identify a specific audience.

 Original Date of Publication: 2004